gzuidhof/gzuidhof.github.io/guido.io/content/posts/007-controlling-variance-in-proof-of-work.md

 In the lottery example there are no guarantees, one user might win on the first attempt, and another may need many attempts.
 Before we dive into specifics and the simple solution, let's explore the properties of a good proof of work problem.

 ## Our proof-of-work setup
-The idea behind PoW is that the puzzle (also called challenge) must be cheap to verify, but expensive to compute.
+The idea behind PoW is that the puzzle (also called a *challenge*) must be cheap to verify, but expensive to compute.

 A PoW that would be "hash this string 1 million times" would be expensive to compute, but just as expensive to verify.
 Instead most PoW algorithms make the user search for a needle in a haystack: we generate a *puzzle string* `p`, and ask the user to find a *nonce* `q` such that the hash of `p` and `q` concatenated meets some rare criteria.
 If we use a good hash function, any input string is just as likely to meet this criteria as another.